Breast Implant Revision

 There are many reasons that a woman may be forced to consider a breast implant revision.
 Once her implants have settled on the chest, they may be larger or smaller than intended, or poorly positioned.
 Additionally, complications may occur after surgery that require immediate attention, such as an implant rupture or capsular contracture.
 No matter the reason, Dr. Ravi and the team at Body by Ravi Plastic Surgery and Aesthetics will gently walk each patient through the revision process, achieving a safe and satisfying result.

 - Ruptured Implants

 - Animation deformity

-- Capsular contracture (hard scar tissue)
+- Capsular contracture

-- Symmastia (merging of two implants together)
+- Symmastia (merging of implants)

-- Lateral displacement
+- Lateral displacement (implant shift)